 The bill amends Section 15-30-2303 of the Montana Code Annotated to include the new credit for renting a dwelling below market rate among the tax credits subject to review by the interim committee.
 It also includes provisions for codification and specifies that the act will apply to income tax years beginning after December 31, 2025.
-The bill aims to incentivize landlords to provide affordable rental housing, thereby addressing housing affordability issues in the state.
+The legislation aims to incentivize landlords to provide affordable rental housing, thereby addressing housing affordability issues in the state.

 Statutes affected: